aacyun/hughzhang.github.com/README.md

 # License

-The following directories and their contents are Copyright Daryl Yeo.
+The following directories and their contents are Copyright Hugh Zhang.
 You may not reuse anything therein without my permission:

 * _posts/
 * images/

 All other directories and files are MIT Licensed.
 Feel free to use the HTML and CSS as you please.
-If you do use them, a link back to http://darylyeo.com would be appreciated, but is not required.
+If you do use them, a link back to http://hughzhang.com would be appreciated, but is not required.
 I would suggest modifying it so that we have some variety. :)